This page is part of The Caller's Box, a contra dance database.

 Context matters, but here's some common ones:

-R Right (right shoulder pass, pull by right, holding right hands)
+R Right (pass right, hold right hands)

 L Left